 But not all of them (phewf!).
 There are eco-conscious brands doing their best (biner by biner, tent by tent) to challenge the mainstream and offer an ethical adventure alternative.
 Of course, it’s always more sustainable to buy outdoor gear second-hand (or to repurpose items you already have!), but that isn’t always possible.

-For Evan, the founder of Terra Rosa Gear, it’s all about making gear that’s better for people and planet is at the core of what he does.
+For Evan, the founder of Terra Rosa Gear, making gear that’s better for people and planet is at the core of what he does.
 “So many things are made as cheaply as possible with shocking working conditions overseas,” Evan says.
 “For me, good quality and the ethics behind an item’s production should always top the list before buying.”

 Evan has been producing gear (for everything from the Antarctica Division to Ambulance Victoria) with the help of his rescue greyhound Goldie out of his Melbourne workshop for the past 13 years.
 He taught himself to sew so that he could create custom, small footprint, high quality pieces designed to last.
 After all, “quality materials make all the difference for hardy adventure gear”.

 If you’re getting away for the week/weekend/month, here’s everything you’ll need to make sure your kit is ‘good’:

 1. Patagonia outer layers